Tokyo 2020 defends request for Olympic nurses as virus spikes

 TOKYO, Japan (AFP) — Tokyo Olympics organisers have defended their request for 500 nurses at the pandemic-delayed mega-event, after accusations of diverting crucial medical resources.

-Reports about their request to the Japanese Nursing Association sparked a furious response among social media users on Monday, the day after a coronavirus state of emergency was imposed in the capital.
+Reports about their request to the Japanese Nursing Association sparked a furious response among social media users yesterday, the day after a coronavirus state of emergency was imposed in the capital.

 Parts of Japan have seen a recent resurgence in COVID-19 cases, driven by more infectious new variants.